yuvalbenya/EvilTwin_Project/README.md

 step 4: choose a client to deauth from the chosen ap

-step 5: now the client is deauth'ed from the network, and an ap that redirects every http request to the captive portal and saves the password in a file called passwords.txt
+step 5: now the client is deauth'ed from the network, and an ap that redirects every http request to the captive portal and saves the password in a file called password.txt

 step 6: exit the program using Ctrl + C whenever you get a password entry